Waterwise Garden Tips

 4. Water Deeper & Less Often

-Your sprinkler should water every other day or every third day in the
+Your sprinkler should water every two to three days in the

 warm months.
 Water until just before you see runoff.
 This encourages